michaelsmueller/gloom/README.md

 yarn start
 ```

+Unless you have configured a different port, the React app should launch on `http://localhost:3000/`

 ## Get testnet tokens

-To use Gloom, first you need to get some tokens to auction, either MIKE tokens (local blockchain) or testnet tokens (Kovan blockchain):
+To use Gloom, you will need to get some tokens to auction, either MIKE tokens (local blockchain) or testnet tokens (Kovan blockchain):

-### MIKE tokens on localhost (Ganache)
+### Auction MIKE tokens on localhost (Ganache)

-If you are running Ganache CLI blockchain locally, the migration in [Gloom Core](https://github.com/michaelsmueller/gloom-core) will mint 1 million **MIKE** ERC-20 tokens into the deployer address (first Ganache address, `accounts[0]`).
+If you are running the Ganache blockchain locally, the migration in Gloom Core will mint 1 million **MIKE** ERC-20 tokens into the deployer address (first Ganache address, `accounts[0]`).
 Gloom Interface will read the contract address of this locally deployed token, and you may test auction them.
 To see them in your MetaMask wallet you will need to add them manually there:

 1. Copy the MikeToken contract address that appears in the console after executing `truffle migrate --reset`
 2. In MetaMask select Add Token (at bottom of Assets), Cutom Token, and paste the contract address, add the symbol MIKE and specify 18 decimals.
 3. You should now see the 1 million MIKE token balance in your account.
 You will need to repeat the same procedure for other accounts (e.g. if you auction the tokens to another address) to see them there as well.

-### Testnet tokens (Kovan)
+### Auction tokens on testnet (Kovan)

 The contracts have been deployed to the **Kovan** testnet (see `deployed_addresses.txt`).
 The contract ABIs in the `src/contracts` directory should allow you to interact on Kovan.